Dkwcs/labs/lab2_var4/Lab2_var4.md

   ]
 end

-to pollute  ; patch procedure
-  if is-power-plant? and not is-nuclear-plant? and not exploded? [
+to pollute  ; pollution spreading procedure if is-power-plant? and not is-nuclear-plant? and not exploded? [
     set pcolor red
     set pollution polluting-rate